Under 2 hours

 - Use a rag or cloth instead of a sponge, which may absorb the stain.
 When applying, the cloth should be wet but not dripping.
 Test on a piece of scrap wood.

-- How you apply the stain onto the wood — cross grain or with the grain — is less important than applying plenty of it.
+- You can apply stain across the grain of the wood or with the grain of the wood.
+The way you apply the stain onto the wood is less important than applying plenty of it.
 Follow manufacturer’s directions for the staining application instructions.

-- Stain usually cannot be removed after application, so it’s better to apply thinner coats and add more as needed, rather than apply too much and have a darker color than you want.
+- Stain usually cannot be removed after application.
+It's better to apply thinner coats and add more as needed, rather than apply too much and have a darker color than you want.

 Remove Excess Stain

-- Remove the excess stain with paint rags – old t-shirts work in a pinch, too – by wiping with the grain.
+- Remove the excess stain with paint rags by wiping with the grain.
+You can use old T-shirts as rags, if that's what you have.

 - If the stain has dried too much, it will be difficult to remove.
 Loosen it by applying more stain and rubbing vigorously.
 If it dries hard, paint thinner will loosen it.